ze-n-g/learngit/readme.txt

-git is a version control system git is free software
+git is distributed version system git is free software